18F/handbook/_pages/welcome-to-TTS/classes/professional-development-and-training.md

 - IDP
 ---

 This post provides information about mandatory (OLU) and professional development training opportunities.

+**The training process has changed.
+Please email Pia Scott before taking any action.**

 ## Leadership